 1. Put an emphasis on your child’s healthy behavior instead of their bad behavior

 Experts agree: parents should focus on their child’s positive behavior instead of scolding them for their bad behavior.

-In fact, scolding and reprimanding only leads to more of the bad behavior occurring.
-It is counterintuitive, but true.
+In fact, scolding and reprimanding only lead to more bad behavior occurs.
+It is counterintuitive but true.

 If a child is constantly scolded, they begin to believe they are inherently bad, abnormal individuals.
-Their misbehavior becomes a part of their identity and an engrained habit.
+Their misbehavior becomes a part of their identity and an ingrained habit.

-As such, they become demotivated and do not wish to change the behavior.
+As such, they become demotivated and do not wish to change their behavior.